 - how much rent you will be charging the tenant

 - The name of the tenant renting the unit.
 This notice must be provided within 20 days of the tenancy starting.

 - When you decide to stop renting your unit.
 This notice must be provided within 20 days of the tenancy ending.

-The condominium corporation has the right to ask you to provide a rental deposit if you are renting your unit.
+The condominium corporation can ask you for a rental deposit if you are renting out your unit.
 The rental deposit is intended to cover:

 - Repair and replacement of the corporation’s real/personal property or common property and